pytek-io/demos/dashboard/description.md

 Combine multiple demo apps into a single dashboard view using a slightly enhanced version of [rc-dock](https://github.com/ticlo/rc-dock).
-We `:mark:highly recommend` taking a look at the [rc-dock demo](https://ticlo.github.io/rc-dock/) if you are not familiar with dock manager layout components.
+We `highly recommend` taking a look at the [rc-dock demo](https://ticlo.github.io/rc-dock/) if you are not familiar with dock manager layout components.

 ### Key features